Search⌘ K

 Introduction

-Now that we’ve understood the design well, let’s see how YouTube can optimize the usage of storage and network demands while maintaining good quality of experience (QoE)QoE is the measure of a customer’s satisfaction with the experience of a particular service. for the end user.
+Now that we’ve understood the design well, let’s see how YouTube can optimize storage usage and network demands while maintaining a good quality of experience (QoE)QoE is the measure of a customer’s satisfaction with the experience of a particular service. for the end user.

 When talking about providing effective service to end users, the following three steps are important:

 • Encode: The raw videos uploaded to YouTube have significant storage requirements.
-It’s possible to use various encoding schemes to reduce the size of these raw video files.
+Various encoding schemes can reduce the size of these raw video files.
 Apart from compression, the choice of encoding scheme will also depend on the types of end devices used to stream the video content.
-Since multiple devices could be used to stream the same video, we may have to encode the same video using different encoding schemes resulting in one raw video file being converted into multiple files each encoded differently.
-This strategy will result in a good user-perceived experience because of two reasons: users will save bandwidth because the video file will be encoded and compressed to some limit, and the encoded video file will be appropriate for the client for a smooth playback experience.
+As multiple devices may stream the same video, we may need to encode it with different schemes, splitting a single raw video file into multiple files, each encoded differently.
+This strategy will result in a good user-perceived experience for two reasons: users will save bandwidth because the video file will be encoded and compressed to a limit, and the resulting file will be appropriate for the client, enabling smooth playback.

 • Deploy: For low latency, content must be intelligently deployed so that it is closer to a large number of end users.
-Not only will this reduce latency, but it will also put less burden on the networks as well as YouTube’s core servers.
+Not only will this reduce latency, but it will also put less strain on networks and YouTube’s core servers.

-• Deliver: Delivering to the client requires knowledge about the client or device used for playing the video.
-This knowledge will help in adapting to the client and network conditions.
+• Deliver: Delivering to the client requires knowledge about the client or the device used for playing the video.
+This knowledge will help adapt to client and network conditions.
 Therefore, we’ll enable ourselves to serve content efficiently.

 Let’s understand each phase in detail now.